SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    -> myVariable = 50
    >> myVariable
    << // myVariable : Int = 50

-In contrast, constants can have a value assigned only once.

-.. testcode:: let

    -> let myConstant = 42
    << // myConstant : Int = 42
-   -> myConstant = 50  // error
-   !! <REPL Input>:1:12: error: cannot assign to 'let' value 'myConstant' !! myConstant = 50  // error
-   !! ~~~~~~~~~~ ^

 .. admonition:: Experiment

    Edit the code in the boxes above.
    Try setting different values
    for ``myVariable`` and ``myConstant``.
-   Try changing their names.
-   What characters are not allowed in variable names?
-   What happens if you try to assign a new value to a constant?
+   What error do you get if you assign a new value to a constant?

 ..
 TR: Is the requirement that constants need an initial value a current REPL limitation, or an expected language feature?